w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ### Scripted styling
 {:.ex}

 In the example below, JavaScript is used to add the class name `.active` to the carousel container.
-The styling for this class positions all carousel items all on top of each other and hides them.
-The class name `.current` is added to the one carousel item that is to be displayed, which ensure that it is on top of all other hidden carousel items.
+The styling hides all the slides in a stack with only the slide with the class name `.current` being visible on top.

 {::nomarkdown}
 <%= code_start('','CSS') %>